Atrolide/Atrolide/README.md

 # :speech_balloon: About Me:
-:wave: My name is Grzegorz and I'm an aspiring Java Developer<br>
+:wave: My name is Grzegorz and I'm an aspiring Python and Java Developer<br>

 👀 Looking for my first commercial experience !<br>